aspose-words/Aspose.Words-API-References/english/nodejs-net/Aspose.Words/documentbuilder/isAtEndOfParagraph/_index.md

 ## DocumentBuilder.isAtEndOfParagraph property

-Returns ``True`` if the cursor is at the end of the current paragraph.
+Returns ``true`` if the cursor is at the end of the current paragraph.